mlanza/ai-literacy/301/06-craft.md

 Because for me, it was never just about crossing something off a list.
 It was about how the thing got done.

 To be fair, I’m not like that with everything.
 Just with the work I really care about.

-I care about the feel.
-The rhythm.
 The way the little pieces click together.
 That’s what I mean when I say “craft.”

 Craft is caring how it comes off.